gaultier/blog/optimization-tales-cockroachdb-part4-slow-messages-dequeue.md

 Importantly: there is only one worker instance, globally.
 So we do not have any concurrent writes[^1] (write-write scenario), only read-writes.
 But that's frustrating: we want to be able to process as many messages as possible, and we are constantly retrying for no good reason.

 [^1]: Almost.
 We have two sources of concurrent writes: A) Once the worker is finished with handling a batch, it updates the status of each message accordingly, e.g. `status = 'success'`.
-These writes would overlap with the read of the next batch depending on the network latency, and because we do not wait (i.e. sleep) between batches.
+These writes could overlap with the read of the next batch due to clock skew, and because we do not wait (i.e. sleep) between batches.
+So from the database perspective, the last write and the new read would overlap and create a write-read contention.
 B) Rows in this table have a TTL of 30 days, so they get removed automatically by the database in the background.
 But it's rare that messages still in the `queued` state would reach this TTL.